Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 - 1 short video (1–2 min): slow reveal or tease

-- 1 PPV video (3-5 min): more explicit, for paid DMs
+- 1 PPV video (3–5 min): more explicit, produced for paid mass messages

 Outfit 2 — Gym wear:

-- 1 short video: workout clip or stretching
+- 1 short video: workout clip or stretching sequence

 - 1 boomerang/short clip for stories